 - Blocked nose

-It can sometimes be difficult to distinguish between a cold and the flu.
+Sometimes it is difficult to distinguish between a cold and the flu.
 However, a cold is much less severe so you will see reduced symptoms.
-A cold also develops gradually whilst flu symptoms will hit you suddenly and make you weak, usually resulting in being bed-ridden for a couple of days.
+A cold also develops gradually whilst flu symptoms will often appear suddenly and make you weak, usually resulting in being bed-ridden for a couple of days.

 According to the CDC:

-Because the flu virus mutates and changes all the time the vaccination is required yearly to protect against new strains.
+Because the flu virus mutates and changes all the time, you will need to get a vaccine every year to protect against new strains.

 Whilst anyone can get flu, it is more severe in those with existing health conditions and younger children as well as the over 65s.
-Vaccinations are strongly recommended for:
+In general, vaccinations are strongly recommended for:

 - People over the age of 65.